I'm a keen video editor, so which is the best Mac for me to buy: iMac, Mac Pro, MacBook Pro, MacBook Air or MacBook?

 It's been said a lot, but the 5K Retina Display on the iMac is a thing of glorious beauty.
 In our review we tested the display and found the highest contrast ratio we've ever seen, and it displays 99 per cent of the DCI-P3 colour space.
 (DCI-P3 is the colour space for digital movie projection.)

 Because the Retina Display is integrated into the iMac, it runs at 60MHz rather than the 30MHz found on most 4K monitors.
-One alternative to this Mac is to get a monitor such as the Dell Ultra HD 5K, which itself costs £796.

 The 5K size is, itself, perfect for video editing because it enables you to edit 4K video at full size and see the controls around it.
 There's no doubt about it: when it comes to speed and cost, you're best off with an iMac.